semaphoreci/docs/docs/reference/sem-command-line-tool.md

 a promotion connecting `semaphore.yml` to `production.yml`.

-To submit status checks from the pipeline defined in `production.yml`, modify the `pipeline_files` entry and add an additional pipeline file:
+To submit status checks from the pipeline defined in `production.yml`, modify the `pipeline_files` entry and add the following additional pipeline file:

 ```yaml
 # Editing Projects/example-project-1.